L'homme le plus puissant du Maroc

 Traditional outfitters show him shrouded in a hooded djellabah.

-Western-style tailors have him dressed like Cary Grant."
+Western-style tailors have him dressed like Cary Grant.

-circulation French-language daily Le Matin, the paper where news means
+"The usual deference is well-expressed in the big circulation French-language daily Le Matin, the paper where news means what the King visited, inspected or inaugurated yesterday.

 And it is never just "the King", always "His Majesty the King, Mohammed VI, may God help him in his task..."

-instructions, High orientations, etc. etc. And it's High with a capital
+The King's instructions, orientations, appreciations and approval are systematically described as High instructions, High orientations, etc. etc. And it's High with a capital H

 As I waited for some traffic lights to change, I noticed the street name.